ltalavera19/ltalavera19/itmo-356/Review Questions/chapter-02/chapter-02.md

 Answer these questions with a few short sentences:

 * What is Bryan Cantrill's initial main point in the first article?

+His maoin point is that the open source software development process is going through what he called a "midlife crisis".
+The economic hardships that open source companies is catching up to them.

 * Do you agree with him, why or why not?

+I do agree with the idea due to the fact that it can be very difficult for an open soure company to make money.

 * What is Jay Kreps response/contention in the second article?

+His response is focusing on the licensing aspect of an open source company and that is how companies like that can make thier money.

 * Do you agree with him, why or why not?

+I do agree with him as well because the points he makes are incredibly valid and could really benefit open source companies.

 * What is the main point of Bryan Cantrill's rejoinder in the third article?

+His main point was the about the effets that licensing can have on a company especially that is open soure.

 * Do you agree with him, why or why not?

+I do agree with him that heavily relying on licensing can have a drastic effect on a company.

 * What is Adam Jacob's opinion on running a company with an opensource product?

+You must limit the amount of people within the company.

 * What is the solution in your opinion?

+The solution I see is combination of licensing and limiting the company payrole.

 #### Footnotes